-- Current economic uncertainty may place a future strain on employment relationships as industry seeks ways to decrease costs which may in turn lead to an increased risk to occupational health and safety and/or challenges for negotiations between employers and unions. - Responses to labour shortages in British Columbia have increased access to more diverse labour pools, including temporary foreign workers and young, less experienced workers.
-These vulnerable workers pose an increased challenge for the Employment Standards Branch and WorkSafeBC, both of which have implemented initiatives designed to assist and protect them.
+- Current economic uncertainty may place a future strain on employment relationships as industry seeks ways to decrease costs which may in turn lead to challenges for negotiations between employers and unions, and/or an increased risk to occupational health and safety. - In 2010 the vast majority of public sector collective agreements, covering close to 200,000 employees, will expire, requiring an increased focus on monitoring negotiations and providing assistance to the parties where necessary, to promote negotiated settlements, encourage labour stability, and protect the public interest - Response to labour shortages in British Columbia has increased access to more diverse labour pools, including temporary foreign workers and young, less experienced workers.
+These vulnerable workers pose an increased challenge for the Employment Standards Branch and WorkSafeBC, both of which have implemented initiatives designed to assist and protect them. - Workplace fatalities and serious injuries in high hazard sectors such as forestry, construction and mining require a continued emphasis on injury prevention and occupational health and safety initiatives.